randleon/Portfolio/README.md

 | Project Link | Project Description | _
 |---|---|---|
-| 📈 [Sales Dashboard](https://github.com/randleon/Sales-Dashboard-PowerBI) | Uploaded and modeled CSV sales data in a star schema fashion to then create a dashboard highlighting sales information in PowerBI.
+| 📈 [Global Sales Dashboard](https://github.com/randleon/Sales-Dashboard-PowerBI) | Uploaded and modeled CSV sales data in a star schema fashion to then create a dashboard highlighting sales information in PowerBI.